ps-dps/KeepSomeInventory/README.md

 ➔ _the time items take to despawn can be modifed using the [config](#configure-the-pack)_

 ## **Configure the Pack**
-If you are an admin or have cheats enabled, you can easily configure the data pack's behavior by running the following command:
+If you are an admin or have cheats enabled, you can easily **configure the data pack's behavior** by running the following command:
 ```mcfunction
 function ps-keep:config
 ```
-This will open this menu in the chat:
+That will **open this menu in the chat**:

 ![config](images/config.png)

-You can change the values by clicking on the text.
+You can then **change the values by clicking on the text**.
 - `Item despawn offset`, is the **time removed** from the default 5 minutes **despawn timer** in ticks
     - The default is `-6000` ticks, with this you get **5 minutes extra**, so your items despawn after 10 minutes
     - Setting it to `5999` will mean, that they despawn after just a **single tick**